7 spooky Halloween books for 8-year-olds and up

 This short novel from award-winning Emma Carroll is published by Barrington Stoke who specialise in creating super-readable, dyslexia-friendly books.
 Set in 1914 under the looming shadow of approaching war, two children encounter bones and ghosts in this spooky, unnerving and highly accessible tale.

 Aveline loves ghost stories and when she discovers an old book of spooky stories that once belonged to Primrose Penberthy, who vanished mysteriously, she sets out to investigate the disappearance.
 But Aveline soon discovers that someone, or something, is looking for her.
 This debut novel from Phil Hickes is both charming and spooky.
+There is also a sequel to enjoy: The Bewitching of Aveline Jones and the third in the series, The Vanishing of Aveline Jones, is released on 27th October 2022.

 If you’re looking for recommendations for younger or particularly sensitive readers, why not check out these 7 fang-tastic Halloween books for 5 to 8-year-olds.